NeelM47/fine-tune-gpt2/README.md

 # Fine-Tuning GPT-2 for Custom Text Generation

 This project demonstrates how to fine-tune a pre-trained GPT-2 model on a custom dataset using Hugging Face's `transformers` library.
-The goal is to train the model to generate text based on input prompts, which reflects the language style and content from the custom dataset.
+The goal is to train the model to generate text based on input prompts, reflecting the language style and content from the custom dataset.

 ## Table of Contents